rust-lang/rust/src/doc/reference.md

 ### `while let` loops

-A `while let` loop is semantically identical to a `while` loop but in place of a condition expression it expects a refutable let statement.
-If the value of the expression on the right hand side of the let statement matches the pattern, the loop body block executes and control returns to the pattern matching statement.
+A `while let` loop is semantically identical to a `while` loop but in place of a condition expression it expects `let` statement with a refutable pattern.
+If the value of the expression on the right hand side of the `let` statement matches the pattern, the loop body block executes and control returns to the pattern matching statement.
 Otherwise, the while expression completes.

 ### `return` expressions